 Asbestos is a material that is extremely strong when it is used in industrial or construction settings, but when it is exposed to the elements or it is being processed it easily breaks down into tiny particles.
 These particles appear dust-like, but are actually shaped like long needles that are pointy and sharp on both ends.
 Those who are exposed to asbestos can easily inhale these particles or ingest them, particularly when they have been disturbed and are floating in the air as is often the case in industrial settings.

 Once asbestos fibers become embedded in the cells of the body, they begin to do damage.
 They generally cause cell death wherever they have lodged, and then cause mutations in the adjacent cells that grow into cancerous tumors.
 Asbestos cancers are most frequently found in the respiratory system, including the lungs, trachea or bronchus), though they can also be found in the digestive organs and the peritoneal cavity.
+In rare cases cancer from asbestos may occur in the lining of the heart or testicles.

 Types of Asbestos Cancers and Asbestos-Related Diseases

 - Lung Cancer — Unlike mesothelioma, lung cancer is an extremely common form of cancer, and is the second most common in the United States.
 The number of lung cancer cases that are estimated to have been caused by exposure to asbestos is between 5,000 and 10,000; smoking greatly increases the risk.
+Exposure to asbestos can also trigger lung cancer and for people exposed to asbestos mesothelioma may be misdiagnosed as cancer of the lungs.

 - Other Cancers — Though the incidence of other cancers arising following exposure to asbestos is not as well documented and is still being researched, scientists are exploring the association between asbestos exposure and cancers of the larynx, the gastrointestinal tract, the prostate, the gallbladder, the kidneys and breast and colorectal cancers.
 Asbestos has also been linked to Hodgkin’s and Non-Hodgkin’s Lymphoma, ovarian cancer and leukemia.